-Fresh basil adds a delicious layer of flavour to this dish but you can substitute other fresh herbs such as parsley or chives if you prefer.
+Fresh basil adds a delicious layer of flavor to these vegetarian stuffed peppers but you can substitute other fresh herbs such as parsley or chives if you prefer.
 In a pinch you can substitute 1 teaspoon of dried herbs such as basil, oregano, or Italian seasoning if you don’t have any fresh herbs.

-Finely chopped onion adds texture and savoury flavour to this dish.
+Finely chopped onion adds texture and savory flavor to this dish.
 I prefer using sweet onions but any type of onion is fine so use whatever you like.

 Fresh chopped garlic works well in this dish but you can substitute jarred chopped garlic or garlic powder if necessary.

 I used grated white cheddar cheese in these stuffed peppers but mozzarella would be delicious too.
 Really any type of cheese or vegan cheese is fine.

 I used cherry tomatoes but any type of fresh tomato will work.
 Or if tomatoes aren’t in season then you can substitute 1 cup of chopped or crushed canned tomatoes instead.

 Start by preheating the oven to 400 degrees Fahrenheit, then wash and dry the bell peppers before cutting the tops off and removing the cores.

 Place the peppers cut side up in a 9 x 13 inch baking dish (or a similarly sized dish that’s large enough to accommodate the peppers).
 If your baking dish is quite shallow then you can place a sheet pan underneath to catch any liquid that might spill out of the pan and into the oven.